mario-goulart/egg-layer/README.md

 to specify another file (in this case, `$HOME/.egg-layer.conf` will not be loaded).

-Command line options clobber settings make in configuration files.
+Command line options clobber settings made in configuration files.

 ### Bugs, limitations and assorted notes